IN THIS ARTICLE

 Tell your doctor about all other medicines you use, especially:

-This list is not complete and there may be other drugs that can interact with meperidine.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with meperidine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?